Mphanda Nkuwa Dam: Developments

 In May 2023, the Mozambican authorities selected the consortium comprising Électricité de France and TotalEnergies as the preferred bidder.
 Other members of the winning consortium are the Japanese companies, Sumitomo Corporation and Kansai Electric Power.
 Negotiations with the preferred bidder are expected to start in earnest, leading to the signing of the requisite concession agreements.

 The consortium comprising ETC Holdings of Mauritius, ZESCO of Zambia, CECOT, a subsidiary of Mota-Engil Group of Portugal, and PetroSA, a subsidiary of Central Energy Fund of South Africa, was selected as the reserve bidder.

 As part of the development, a 550 kV high-voltage direct current transmission system, measuring 1300 km will be built between the town of Cataxa and the country's capital city of Maputo.
 Total contract price was expected to amount to US$4.5 billion.

+In July 2025, Ajay Banga, the President of the World Bank, who visited the country announced that the multilateral finance body would back the project by providing "concessional funding for (a) legal issues (b) environmental issues (c) transmission lines (d) partial risk guarantees and (e) political risk insurance".
+At that time the total development budget had not been published but was estimated between US$ 5 to 6 billion.

 Developers

 On 23 December 2023, the government of Mozambique signed binding agreements with the developers of this HPP.
 The winning consortium, comprising EDF Energies of France, TotalEnergies of France and Sumitomo Corporation of Japan owns 70 percent of the concession, while EDM, the Mozambican electric utility company and Hidroeléctrica da Cahora Bassa (HCB), the company that owns Cahora Bassa Dam, jointly own the remaining 30 percent.
 The dam and power station will consume an estimated US$5 billion to build.
 The first turbine is expected to come online in 2031.